Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 3. Security Configuration: Supabase is secure by default, but you are responsible for writing correct RLS policies.
 A misconfiguration can expose user data.
 For complex projects, our fractional CTO service can provide the oversight needed to ensure a secure and scalable architecture.

-As a leading mobile app development company, MetaCTO offers end-to-end Supabase development and consulting services.
+As a leading mobile app development partner, metacto offers end-to-end Supabase development and consulting services.
 We ensure your backend is scalable, secure, and cost-effective from day one.

 Need a Supabase Expert?